 The Kimberly Marshall Book Award is presented to a student whose interests and passions reflected Kimberly's own interest in health psychology.
 This scholarship serves to recognize a student entering years 2 through 5 who has contributed to the community of the Institute.

-Fifth year student Alisha Gonzales was the 2014 Kimberly Marshall Health Psychology Dissertation Award recipient.
+Sixth year JD/PsyD student Aubrey Chamberlin was the 2015 Kimberly Marshall Health Psychology Dissertation Award recipient.

 Leadership & Citizen Award